rishabhrao/rdamn/README.md

 cd ../
 ```

-Start the Playground in Local Machine in Development mode:
+### Start the Playground in Local Machine in Development mode

+`Note`: You will need to have a user named `rdamn` for this to work.

 ```bash
 cd rdamn-playground
 npm run dev
 ```

-OR
+`OR`

-Start the Playground in a Local Docker Container in Development mode:
+### Start the Playground in a Local Docker Container in Development mode

 ```bash
 cd rdamn-playground